Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 Parents and wives (husbands) of military personnel,

-dead or dead due to injury,
+killed or died due to injury,

-performance of military service duties,
+performance of duties military service,

-either due to a disease associated with
+or due to a disease associated with

 military service

-Up to 14 calendar
+Up to 14 calendar days

 days a year

-Working disabled Up to 60 calendar
+Working disabled people Up to 60 calendar days

 days a year

-To employees in cases of childbirth,
+For employees in cases of birth of a child,

 registration of marriage, death of loved ones